RV Financing

 What is the difference between a "Class A, B...
 C" etc?

-These are terms for motor homes, a "Class A" is the big ole sucker.
-Actually it can be smaller but it has a squared off or rounded front end, and kinda looks like a big shoe box.
+These are terms for motorhomes, a "Class A" is the big ole sucker.
+Actually, it can be somewhat smaller but it has a squared off or "slighly" rounded front end, and kinda looks like a big shoe box.

 Which is better, a 5th Wheel or a Travel Trailer?